Explicit equivalence between the spectral localizer and local Chern and winding markers: Introduction

 The existence of this variety of markers for two-dimensional Chern insulator systems also poses the challenge of demonstrating their equivalence.
-It is possible to show that the Kitaev invariant, the Bott Index, the scattering invariant, and the local Chern makers are all equivalent~\cite{dOrnellas_2024,li2020free} \footnote{For example, the Kitaev invariant is an integer exponentially quantized far away from edges~\cite{kitaev2006anyons} which reduces to the local Chern marker with periodic boundary conditions~\cite{dOrnellas_2024}.
+It is possible to show that the Kitaev invariant, the Bott Index, the scattering invariant, and the local Chern makers are all equivalent~\cite{dOrnellas_2024,li2020free} \footnote{For example, the Kitaev invariant is an integer exponentially quantized far away from edges~\cite{kitaev2006anyons} which reduces to the local Chern marker~\cite{dOrnellas_2024}.
 We thank Peru d'Ornellas for this comment.}.
-However an explicit connection between the Localizer index and the rest is still obscure.
+However, an explicit connection between the localizer index and the rest is still obscure.
 Using algebraic topology, including K-theory \cite{loring2017finite,loring2020spectral} and spectral flow analysis \cite{loring2019spectral,lozano2019chern}, it is possible to show that the localizer index must be implicitly related to the local Chern marker.
 Ideally, it would be desirable to find an explicit derivation that relies on the simplest possible mathematics and connects to physical intuition.
 Finding such a derivation can be advantageous to propose other local markers for other topological classes.
 So far, only the spectral localizer and the scattering invariants apply all topological classes.
+Moreover, explicitly connecting the local Chern maker to the localizer index can help to better understand the regime of validity of the localizer index.
+Specifically, the spectral localizer requires choosing the magnitude of a scalar parameter $\kappa$ that determines the relative importance of the position and Hamiltonian operators within the spectral localizer.
+The criteria to choose the value of $\kappa$ is not well understood.
+It is usually chosen with guidance from rigorous mathematical bounds~\cite{Cerjan_2024tutorial,loring2020spectral}, yet numerical simulations deliver correct results even when $\kappa$ violates these bounds~\cite{Zakharov_2025,RocheCarrasco2025,Cerjan2025Detecting}.
+Numerical evidence also shows that the phase diagrams computed for a Chern insulator quasicrystal using both the localizer index and the local Chern marker can be made to coincide for small values of $\kappa$~\cite{RocheCarrasco2025}.
+This suggest that a perturbation theory on $\kappa$ could be used to show the equivalence between these two methods.